Time and

 The graph

-below compares lifting a series of eight boxes onto the conveyor,
+below compares lifting a series of eight boxes,

 represents one lift.
-The lower the peak and the less area in the
+The lower the peak and the less area under

 the base of each peak, the less time needed to make the lift.